andrew1k3/pathFinder/README.md

 Go into /src/pathFinderBot.py and modify these variables at the bottom.
 - `grid` = Configure the grid for the bot to manuevere. (-1: Obstacle, 0: Nothing, 1: Robot, 2: Finish).
-- `render` = Enables rendering to the frames folder and tries to create a GIF of at movie.gif.
+- `render` = Enables rendering to the frames folder and tries to create a GIF of at `movie.gif`.
-- `print` = Enables printing to the console of recursive algorithm..
+- `print` = Enables printing to the console of recursive algorithm.